Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Preliminaries and basic properties

-Note that a pullback of an order always exists: to construct a pullback it is (necessary and) sufficient to fix an order on complete preimage of each $y$ preimage $ \phi^{-1}(y)$.
+Note that a pullback of an order always exists: to construct a pullback it is (necessary and) sufficient to fix an order on each preimage $\phi^{-1}(y)$ for $y\in M$.

-\begin{lemma} Let $\alpha$ be a quasi-isometric imbedding of an uniformly discrete space $N$ to uniformly discrete space $M$, then there is a constant $K$ such that if \: $T$ is an order on $Y$ and $T_X$ is its pullback on $X$, then for all $k \ge 1$
+\begin{lemma} Let $\alpha$ be a quasi-isometric embedding of a uniformly discrete space $N$ to a uniformly discrete space $M$, then there is a constant $K$ such that if \: $T$ is an order on $M$ and $T_N$ is its pullback on $N$, then for all $k \ge 1$